Mr-Helpful/Fun-Language/Fun-Language-VSCode/README.md

 # fun-support README

-Provides support for the `.fun` syntax language.
+Provides support for the `.fun` language.

 As far as I can tell, this language is only used as a toy language for the Oxford POPL course... so maybe not useful to most people, but I got irritated at the lack of syntax